duh/duh/README.md

-there is not much of a story behind how i got a cool username, but i feel like i should explain so it doesn't look dodgy.. in early 2020, i started coding more often and decided i wanted a new github account and obviously i wanted a cool name so i looked up 'short names available on github' and found a repo with a big list of 3 letter names which were available they were mostly just random letters and numbers but then i saw 'duh' and was like 'there's no way' but apparently it was because here i am my guess is that github was reserving this username or something (cos there's no way no one took it) and that i managed to somehow get it soon after it became available but i guess i'll never know
+there is not much of a story behind how i got a cool username, but i feel like i should explain so it doesn't look dodgy.. in early 2020, i started coding more often and decided i wanted a new github account and obviously i wanted a cool name so i looked up 'short names available on github' and found a repo with a big list of 3 letter names which were available they were mostly just random letters and numbers but then i saw 'duh' and was like 'there's no way' but apparently it was because here i am my guess is that github was reserving this username or something (cos there's no way no one took it) and that i managed to somehow get it soon after it became available but i guess i'll never know<br>
 <br>![](https://komarev.com/ghpvc/?username=duh)

 <!--